 Don’t Strive for Perfection

 Don’t expect to always be perfect.
 We all make mistakes occasionally, and that’s perfectly okay.
 Do your best and put in the effort to master the material.
 As for the results?
 They will surely follow.
-Perfectionism is not healthy and can lead to feelings of chronic stress.
-It’s important to recognize in time that you will sometimes make mistakes, but when you know you’ve done your best, you can easily learn to move forward without looking back or regretting the past.

 -